-I will be starting a postdoc in the Entomology department at the University of Illinois in the Summer of 2019.
-Stay tuned for more information on upcoming research projects and updates to this website.
+I am a postdoctoral researcher in the Entomology department at the University of Illinois, currently focusing on insect biodiversity in multifunctional woody polycultures.
 Previously, I finished a PhD at the University of Oklahoma where I asked questions about nutrients, traits, and communities using invertebrates.

 Annual row crops like corn and soybean dominate agroecosystems throughout the midwestern United States.
 These corn-soybean rotation systems (CSR), despite being productive, lack ecological diversity, are prone to pest outbreaks, and fail to utilize the plethora of ecosystem services that native biodiversity can provide.
 To combat this, the Conservation Reserve Program (CRP) was established in 1985 to allow farmers to stop production on environmentally sensitive land and instead plant species that improve ecosystem health.
 Initiatives have focused on developing habitat for birds and pollinators while concurrently reducing soil erosion and improving water quality.
 Yet enrollment in CRP land is declining as 10- and 15-year contracts are ending when commodities are valuable.
 As increasingly more CRP habitat is placed back into crop production, new ideas to conserve wildlife that additionally provides economic opportunities for farmers must be developed and tested in order to promote robust and resilient ecosystems.